giga-sec/gigaSec-Tech-Notes/3. Notes/example of HTTP reQUEST by CLIENT.md

 Tags: #fleeting

 ---
-[[Web server and different ways we make request to it|Requests]] is you basically sending data to the web server.
+[[Ways we can send request to webserver - Get-Post-Put-Delete|Requests]] is you basically sending data to the web server.

 ### Example of a request:
 ```http